Aum3010/Aum3010/README.md

 ---

 - 🔭 I’m currently working on React , NextJs , NodeJs and Tailwind CSS
-- 🌱 I’m currently learning Design ,Working with Apis, Fundamentals of Backend, Data Structures and Algorithms
+- 🌱 I’m currently learning Design ,Working with Apis, Fundamentals of Web Backend, Data Structures and Algorithms
 - :rocket: Open for opportunities

 ---